AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 Prerequisites
 -------------

-You must have pyNEURON and Allen SDK installed.
+You must have NEURON with the Python interpreter enabled and Allen SDK installed.

-The Allen Institute periosomatic biophysical models were generated using NEURON `version v7.3.ansi-1078 <http://www.neuron.yale.edu/ftp/neuron/versions/v7.3/v7.3.ansi-1078>`_.
+The Allen Institute perisomatic biophysical models were generated using NEURON `version v7.3.ansi-1078 <http://www.neuron.yale.edu/ftp/neuron/versions/v7.3/v7.3.ansi-1078>`_.
 Instructions for `compiling NEURON <http://www.neuron.yale.edu/neuron/download/compile_linux>`_ with the Python interpreter are available from the `NEURON team <http://www.neuron.yale.edu/neuron/>`_.
 Allen SDK is compatible with Python version 2.7.8, included in the Anaconda 2.1.0 distribution.

+Instructions for optional
+`Docker installation <./install.html#installation-with-docker-optional>`_
-Instructions for `Docker installation <./install.html#docker-installation>`_ are also available.
+are also available.

 Retrieving Data from the Allen Institute